-This agreement shall become effective September 16, 2024 and expires on December 31, 2027.
+This agreement shall become effective upon ratification by the parties September 16, 2024 and expires on June 30, 2024 December 31, 2027.

-For the purpose of negotiating a successor Agreement, either party may give written notice during the period of March 1-31, 2027 of its desire to negotiate a successor agreement.
+For the purpose of negotiating a successor Agreement, Eeither party may give written notice during the period of August 1-30, 2023 March 1-31, 2027 of its desire to negotiate a successor agreement.
 In the event that either party provides written notice of its intent to negotiate a successor Agreement, the parties will arrange to meet within thirty (30) calendar days to discuss ground rules for the successor negotiations including the schedule for the exchange of proposals and the formal commencement of negotiations.

-This Agreement shall not be open during the term of agreement except by mutual agreement of the parties or the proper use of the articles on Separability (Article 5) or Complete Agreement (Article 4).
+This Agreement shall not be open during the term of agreement except by mutual agreement of the parties or the proper use of the articles on Separability (Article 5) or Complete Agreement (Article 4), or Section 4 of this Article.